juxor/afaq/markdown/secG3.md

 make unwise decisions all the time, irrespective of the supply of credit.
-Thus it is simply false to assert, as Rothbard did, that the _"process of inflation, as carried out in the real [sic!] world"_ is based on _"new money"_ entered the market by means of _"the loan market"_ but _"this fall is strictly temporary, and the market soon restores the rate to its proper level."_ A crash, according to Rothbard, is the process of restoring the rate of interest to its _"proper"_ level yet a crash can occur even if the interest rate is at that rate, assuming that the banks can discover this equilibrium rate and have an incentive to do so (as we discussed in [section C.8](secC8.html) both are unlikely).
+Thus it is simply false to assert, as Rothbard did, that the _"process of inflation, as carried out in the real [sic!] world"_ is based on _"new money"_ entering the market by means of _"the loan market"_ but _"this fall is strictly temporary, and the market soon restores the rate to its proper level."_ A crash, according to Rothbard, is the process of restoring the rate of interest to its _"proper"_ level yet a crash can occur even if the interest rate is at that rate, assuming that the banks can discover this equilibrium rate and have an incentive to do so (as we discussed in [section C.8](secC8.html) both are unlikely).
 Ultimately, credit expansion fails under capitalism because it runs into the contradictions within the capitalist economy, the need for capitalists, financiers and landlords to make profits via exploiting labour.
 As interest rates increase, capitalists have to service their rising debts putting pressure on their profit margins and so raising the number of bankruptcies.
 In an economy without non-labour income, the individualist anarchists argued, this process is undercut if not eliminated.

 So expanding this from the world of fictional government helicopters and money fairies, we can see why Rothbard is wrong.
 Mutual banks operate on the basis